From $58K to $82K in 24 Weeks: How Transitioning to CEO Before Crisis Unlocked Growth

 Activity 1: Standard project kickoffs

-Documented template, decision framework for common questions.
-Delegated to a senior team member.
+Documented a template and a decision framework for common questions.
+Delegated this to a senior team member.
 Malik reviewed the first 3, then spot-checked 20%.
-Quality maintained at 95%.
-Saved 4 hours weekly.
+Quality stayed at 95%.
+This saved 4 hours each week.

 Activity 2: Routine technical implementations

-Created implementation checklist, quality standards, and escalation criteria.
-Delegated to the technical lead.
-Reviewed first 5, then spot-checked 25%.
-Quality at 92%.
-Saved 6 hours weekly.
+Created an implementation checklist, quality standards, and escalation rules.
+Delegated this to the technical lead.
+Reviewed the first 5, then spot-checked 25%.
+Quality was 92%.
+This saved 6 hours each week.

 Activity 3: Client training sessions

-Recorded training videos, created documentation.
-Team member delivered training using materials.
-Malik joined first 2, then zero involvement.
-Quality at 90% (some improvement needed, but acceptable).
-Saved 3 hours weekly.
+Recorded training videos and created documentation.
+A team member delivered training using those materials.
+Malik joined the first 2 sessions, then had no involvement.
+Quality was 90% (some improvement needed, but still acceptable).
+This saved 3 hours each week.

-Week 5 result: Delegated 13 hours weekly of client work.
-3 initial failures (had to redo work), but normal learning curve.
+Week 5 result: 13 hours of client work each week were delegated.
+There were 3 early failures that needed rework, which was a normal learning curve.

 Week 6: Second Delegation Wave

-Activity 4-8: Project status updates, non-critical code reviews, documentation creation, routine bug fixes, vendor coordination.
+Activity 4–8: Project status updates, non-critical code reviews, documentation creation, routine bug fixes, and vendor coordination.

-Week 6 result: Delegated an additional 12 hours weekly.
-2 initial failures.
+Week 6 result: an additional 12 hours each week were delegated, with 2 early failures.

-Total delegation after 3 weeks: 25 hours weekly freed up (of 30 hours target).
+Total delegation after 3 weeks: 25 hours each week freed (out of a 30-hour target).

 New time allocation at Week 6: